 5 Things to See on a Trip To Idyllwild

 Once you are in Idyllwild, the driver will be ready to park the car and unwind a bit before exploring the town begins.
-Higher Grounds Coffee House, located in the town's circle, has every conceivable drink available to satisfy even the most discriminating person's tastes.
+Pure Bean Idy located in the town's circle, has every conceivable drink available to satisfy even the most discriminating person's tastes.
 You can grab a pastry and head out to the patio so you can start breathing in the fresh mountain air.

 2. Explore the Gardens

-As you walk under the Idyllwild Gardens sign, a wonderland opens before you.
+A wonderland opens before you as you walk under the Idyllwild Gardens.
 Various paths lead you to multiple kinds of plants and delightful garden art that causes you to smile and have you call your friend over to look at the artist's creativity.

 When you least expect it, you turn a corner and discover a little oasis coaxing you to stop and relax on a colorful bench to take in the surroundings.
 Then there is a vintage trailer converted into a store containing several unusual items perfect for gifts.
 There is a garden-like shed filled with specialty food items in another area, many of which you probably have not encountered before on your shopping trips.